31-DM/31-DM.github.io/assets/Work/School/Undergrad/Projects/OM/SelectedWorks/Olive Oil Mixing/README.md

 ## Olive Oil Mixing – Blending Optimization Problem

-This project explores a blending optimization scenario
+This project explores a blending optimization scenario:

 A European company is mixing olive oils from different regions to create branded products (Sicilian, Italian, Spanish) with the goal of maximizing total profit.
-Each brand has distinct labeling requirements based on oil origin percentages and sells at different price points
+Each brand has distinct labeling requirements based on oil origin percentages and sells at different price points.

 ### Problem Details
 - There are three oil sources: Spain (Granada), Tuscany, and Sicily